 I never imagined that learning about the English language could be exciting or something more than dull – however having had the pleasure of receiving King Alfred’s English to read and review, my opinion has now changed.
 This is geared for ages 12 to adults, but I could see a younger child who is advanced enjoying this book too.
 If you have a high school student and are wondering if this could be used for credits toward graduation, the answer is yes.
 If you use this book in conjunction with the supplemental (and free) materials your student could earn a full semester of history (equal to 1/2 unit) or 1/4 unit history and 1/4 unit English.

 During the month of July, I was given the opportunity to ready a new book that rocked my socks!

 Reading this book was such a hoot!
 Every day I was sharing new tidbits with my family. …Laurie White has really hit the mark with this book!
 I look forward to sharing it with my son fully this coming school year.
 But I sense you may not be completely convinced.
-I have a suggestion.Read the first chapter and see with you think!
+I have a suggestion.Read the chapter on Shakespeare and see what you think!